 Kyoto Taxis with English Speaking Drivers

-Yasaka Taxi has a Limousine Service with an English speaking driver that can be used for private sightseeing or business transportation.
-They can also make bookings for you for restaurants, events, or geisha entertainment.
-Find out more at their website or call 075-842-1214.
+Yasaka Taxi has a Limousine Service with English speaking chauffeurs that can be used for private sightseeing or business transportation.
+Find out more at their website or call +81-75-842-1214.

 You can also walk directly from Kyoto Station to their VIP Station and make a booking there.
-The MK VIP Station is located directly opposite the Hachijo exit of Kyoto Station’s south side, in the Ibis Styles Hotel building.
+The MK VIP Station is located directly opposite the Hachijo exit of Kyoto Station’s south side, in the Ibis Styles Kyoto Station building.
+The VIP Station hours listed by MK are 9:00-18:00.
 Here is a map.

 The MK Taxi VIP Station